Designing Schemas for Messy Real-World Business Logic

 Patterns that seem reasonable but cause problems at scale or over time.

 (entity_id, attribute_name, attribute_value).
 Seems flexible.
 Actually makes queries impossible to optimise and prevents meaningful constraints.tags = 'red,blue,green').
 Cannot be indexed properly.
 Cannot enforce referential integrity.
-Use a junction table.If you recognise these patterns in an existing schema, plan migrations carefully.
-Fixing a schema with live data is surgery, not coding.
+Use a junction table.If You Inherited One of These Patterns

 The Business Link: Why This Matters